loftwah/linkarooie-3/README.md

 Edit `tailwind.config.js` to change the primary and accent colors.

+### Customizing OG Images

+Both OG image generation scripts support dark and light themes:

+- Dark theme uses a green accent (#a5fd0e)
+- Light theme uses a purple accent (#9233ea)

+You can modify these colors in the respective scripts.

 ### Adding New Features

 The codebase is pretty straightforward.
 Have a geez at: